 - Slow down your pace: If you're set on getting in a 30-minute workout, move with less intensity or do intervals to avoid overheating.
 Remember it's OK to take breaks too.

 - Head indoors: Now is a good time to take advantage of a monthly membership at an air-conditioned gym.
 Can't afford it?
-Burn calories by following along with fitness DVDs, jumping rope, running up and down your stairs, or doing strength training routines at home.
+Burn calories by working out with a Class FitSugar video on your computer or iPhone, jumping rope, running up and down your stairs, or doing strength-training routines at home.
 If you need to get out, speed walk